jorgecarleitao/arrow2/README.md

 ```

 Note the usage of `Array::slice`, an abstract method that each specific implementation must know how to perform.
 This method has been problematic in the past because its implementation is type-specific, but
-the current implementation is type-agnotisc (i.e. a bug).
+the current implementation is type-agnostic (i.e. a bug).

 In the case of a list array: